 But it’s not easy.
-Our research options are always limited by time and budget and most of the decisions we make depend on an incomplete understand of an evolving market.
+Our research options are always limited by time, and budget, and most of the decisions we make depend on an incomplete understanding of an evolving market.
 It can be tough to find the insights we need at the point we need them.
 That’s why it’s good to set up a way of drip-feeding market information into the business.

 If Unilever only knew what it knows, it would double its profits.